 As you lose more hair, you might wear a wig or scarf or apply sunscreen if you aren’t covering up.
 By day’s end, Sylvia says, your sweaty or irritated scalp could benefit from a mild cleanser and pampering treatment.

 She suggests Leonor Greyl’s Huile Apaisante, a soothing and rebalancing pre-shampoo oil created for sensitive scalps.
-Made from natural and organic ingredients, the formula includes mimosa tenuiflora barkextract, which is long valued for its ability to restore the damaged epidermis (Mayan healers used powdered bark on skin lesions); antioxidant-rich passionfruit seed oil; light-weight and hydrating camellia tea seed oil; aromatic apricot kernel oil; and mineral-rich algae extract to help unblock hair follicles.
+Made from natural and organic ingredients, the formula includes mimosa tenuiflora bark extract, which is long valued for its ability to improve the damaged epidermis (Mayan healers used powdered bark on skin lesions); antioxidant-rich passionfruit seed oil; light-weight and hydrating camellia tea seed oil; aromatic apricot kernel oil; and mineral-rich algae extract to help invigorate hair follicles.

-For shampooing, Sylvia recommends Lait Lavant à la Banane, a gentle shampoo enriched with plant proteins and nourishing banana extracts.
+For shampooing, Sylvia recommends Lait Lavant à la Banane, a gentle shampoo enriched with plant proteins and hydrating banana extracts.

 At the First Signs of Regrowth

 Two or three weeks after chemotherapy ends, you might spot the soft fuzz of new hair.